 The Community College Foundation hosts the "annual" Tech.
 Ed.
-Conference on April 4-6, 2005, in Pasadena, California, and will draw thousands of attendees.
+Conference on April 4-6, 2005, in Pasadena, California, and drew thousands of attendees.
 There is tremendous interest in tracking systems in higher education.
-This innovative program will be part of the "electronic poster session" which will be presented.
+This innovative program was a part of the "electronic poster session" which was presented at the Conference.
+This year, the Conference wanted a general presentation as a part of their conference offerings and requested the presentation.
+However, scheduling did not provide the opportunity to attend.